willthames/octopress/source/_posts/2014-07-21-completing-the-kokoda-challenge.markdown

 around corners, or to take load off my legs, anything to make it slightly easier to descend.

-Finally at the bottom it was from there an easy run across the bridge over the Nerang River and then to the next checkpoint at Numinbah Environment Centre.
+Finally at the bottom it was an easy run across the bridge over the Nerang River and then to the next checkpoint at Numinbah Environment Centre.
 We didn't stop here long &mdash; check in and then onwards.
-Uphill and then downhill, pretty unmemorable now, until finally we got to some pipes under the road to Numinbah Hall.
-Here we did take a while &mdash; Phil got a very effective looking massage, I fully topped up with water (and just drank a couple of cups of water, realising quite how thirsty I was.
+Uphill and then downhill, pretty unmemorable now, until finally we got to the pipes that took us under the road to Numinbah Hall.
+Here we did stop a while &mdash; Phil got a very effective looking massage, I fully topped up with water (and drank a couple of cups, realising quite how thirsty I was).
 Also had a bite of my chocolate chip bar, and put my fluoro top and light on at last, as the sun had already set and it was only going to get darker from here.
 We were on the return path after 55.5km and 9 hours.